Insulin Resistance in Women Over 40: Can Keto Reverse It?

 2. Decrease in Muscle Mass

-After 40, women naturally begin losing muscle mass, and muscle plays a key role in glucose uptake.
-Less muscle means less glucose usage—further worsening insulin resistance.
-Explore how your diet can support lean muscle with this custom keto plan.
+Muscle plays a key role in glucose uptake.
+Less muscle = less glucose usage, worsening insulin resistance.

 3. Increase in Visceral Fat

-Postmenopausal women tend to accumulate more abdominal fat, which is metabolically active and strongly associated with insulin resistance.
-This visceral fat releases hormones that further impair insulin sensitivity.
+Postmenopausal women tend to accumulate more abdominal fat, which releases hormones that further impair insulin sensitivity.

 How Keto May Reverse Insulin Resistance